JohnCorby/ow-vanilla-fix/README.md

 - Lets input turn off when the game isn't in focus, meaning mods that turn on runInBackground work.
 - Fixes places where the probe is not null checked (since it can be destroyed).
 - Fixes NREs with ship logs and mods with custom facts (like The Outsider).
+- Fixes a hard-to-find visual bug with projection pools.